tommyno/generic-toggle-with-css-fadein/README.md

-# Generic toggle with css fadein
+# Generic toggle with css fade in
 Generic JS toggle, using CSS to fade in content.

 ## Demo